siddharthzs/aws_cloud/EC2.md

 20% cheaper than gp2!
 Like gp2, they are good for boot volumes or development and test applications which are not latency sensitive.
 * Provisioned IOPS SSD (io1)
+Up to 64,000 IOPS per volume..
+50 IOPS per GiB.
+User if you neet more than 16,000 IOPS.
+Designed for I/O intensive applications, large database, and latency-sensitive workloads.

+* Provisioned IOPS SSD(io2)
+500 IOPS per GiB.
+Up to 64,000 IOPS.
+99.999% durability instead of up to 99.9%
+I/O intensive apps, large database, and latency-sensitive workloads.
+Applications which need high levels of durability.
+High durability and more IOPS